Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Methods

-Dual-readout segmented crystal electromagnetic (EM) calorimeters are proposed for future colliders and provide not only excellent EM resolution of $3\%/\sqrt{E}$, but when combined with a dual-readout fiber HCAL as in the IDEA detector concept, hadronic jet energy resolutions approaching $25\%/\sqrt{E}$, the state-of-the-art in collider calorimetry.~\cite{Lucchini:2020bac,RevModPhys.90.025002,hirosky2024dualreadoutcalorimetryhomogeneouscrystals,Eno:2025ltc} Dual-readout calorimeters count the number of photons produced in the wake of a high-energy particle in both scintillation (S) and Cherenkov (C) channels, from which the EM fraction of hadronic showers, which suffers from a large intrinsic fluctuation due to asymptotic-freedom in hadronization, can be determined on an event-by-event basis.
+Segmented dual-readout crystal electromagnetic (EM) calorimeters~\cite{RevModPhys.90.025002,hirosky2024dualreadoutcalorimetryhomogeneouscrystals,Eno:2025ltc} are a promising technology for delivering excellent jet energy resolution at a future collider.
+Dual-readout calorimeters count the number of photons produced in the wake of a high-energy particle in both scintillation (S) and Cherenkov (C) channels, from which the EM fraction of hadronic showers, which suffers from a large intrinsic fluctuation due to asymptotic-freedom in hadronization, can be determined on an event-by-event basis.
 Calorimeters in colliders have historically only counted in the scintillation channel as a proxy for energy, and the addition of the Cherenkov channel, which counts the photons emitted in a distinctive wavefront as a particle travels faster than the speed of light in the medium, represents a genuinely new physical observable in detector hardware.
-This study casts the design of the segmented crystal ECAL of the IDEA detector concept~\cite{Lucchini:2020bac} as a bilevel optimization problem.
-The geometry parameters chosen to be varied are the transverse crystal granularity, the pointing projective offset from the interaction point (IP), and the front-layer crystal lengths.
+This study uses the segmented crystal ECAL of the IDEA detector concept~\cite{Lucchini:2020bac} and casts its design as a bilevel problem.
+The geometry parameters chosen to be varied are the crystal angular pitch $w_\theta$, setting the transverse granularity, a projective radial offset $\Delta r$, and the front-layer crystal lengths.